Randal Kolo Muani: Loan to Juventus

 On 23 January 2025, Kolo Muani was loaned to Serie A club Juventus until the end of the season.
 The club announced it had signed him for a €1 million fee with €2.6 million in additional costs, plus potential bonuses adding up to €2 million.

 On 25 January, Kolo Muani made his Juventus debut in a 2–1 defeat to Napoli, scoring the only Juventus goal.
 On 2 February, he scored a brace in a 4–1 win against Empoli at the Juventus Stadium.
 On 7 February, he scored another brace in a 2–1 away victory against Como, and by finding the net in his first three Serie A games, he matched a feat last achieved for the club by Roberto Baggio in 1990.

 Loan to Tottenham

 On 1 September 2025, Kolo Muani joined Tottenham Hotspur on loan for the rest of the season.
-Kolo Muani made his first appearance for the club on 16 September as a 77th minute substitute in a Champions League league phase match against Villarreal.
-However, he subsequently suffered a dead leg following a training session collision with teammate Pape Matar Sarr.
-Kolo Muani returned to training in October, soon after playing 45 minutes in a behind-closed-doors friendly against Watford on 10 October.
-Kolo Muani made his return and first Premier League appearance on 19 October as a 79th minute substitute in Tottenham's 1-2 loss to Aston Villa.
+He made his first appearance for the club on 16 September as a 77th-minute substitute in a 1–0 Champions League home win against Villarreal.
+However, in the following week, he suffered a dead leg following a training session collision with teammate Pape Matar Sarr.
+He returned to training in October, soon after playing 45 minutes in a behind-closed-doors friendly against Watford on 10 October.
+Kolo Muani made his return and first Premier League appearance on 19 October as a 79th-minute substitute in Tottenham's 1–2 loss to Aston Villa.
 Kolo Muani made his first Premier League start the following week on 26 October, in Tottenham's 3–0 away win at Everton.

+Kolo Muani provide his first assist for Tottenham on 4 November in a 4–0 Champions League home win against Copenhagen for compatriot Wilson Odobert.
+He fractured his jaw on 8 November following a collision with Harry Maguire in a home draw against Manchester United, requiring him to play wearing a specialised mask for a short period of time.
+Kolo Muani scored his first two goals for Tottenham in a 5–3 Champions League loss to his parent club PSG on 26 November.
+On 22 February 2026, he scored his first Premier League goal in a 1–4 defeat against Arsenal in the North London derby.

+Return to Juventus

+On 2 August 2026, Kolo Muani returned to Juventus on a permanent transfer.
+A fee of €38 million, with up to €12 million in bonuses, was disclosed by Juventus in the official statement.